NikitaGautam/KnowledgeGraphBasedOnWaterQualityAndHealthRisks/README.md

 The repository contains these scripts:

-1. Webcrawler scripts to extract data from Web Of Science and National Library of Medicine.
+1. A set of URLs included in the domain-specific corpus and web crawler scripts to extract data from the Web Of Science.

-2. Scripts to create knowledge graph completion (KGC) tasks based triples data from SemMedDB and SemRep.
+2. Scripts to create knowledge graph completion (KGC) tasks based on triples data from SemMedDB and SemRep, which require [UMLS Metathesaurus License Agreement](https://lhncbc.nlm.nih.gov/ii/tools/SemRep_SemMedDB_SKR.html).

 3. Modified scripts from [KG-BERT](https://github.com/yao8839836/kg-bert#readme) for fine-tuning BERT and RoBERTa models on KGC tasks.

-4. Modified scripts from [OPEN-KE](https://github.com/thunlp/OpenKE) to test our dataset on the baseline models.
+4. Modified scripts from [OPEN-KE](https://github.com/thunlp/OpenKE) to run the baseline models on our dataset.

 All scripts are tested on Python 3.5+.